These days more and more people try to find products that are made with sustainable materials.

 If you want to find out more about Chemex filters and their reusable alternatives, click this link.

-You need to evenly distribute the hot water over the grounds with a gooseneck kettle.
+You need to evenly distribute the hot water over the grounds with more precision.
+So a gooseneck kettle may be a good investment.

 The pouring technique is important because of the large neck of the Chemex carafe.